Reinforcement Learning for Test Case Prioritization: Background

 \end{definition}

-\begin{definition} \textbf{(A Test Case Feature Record).} Each test case has two feature records: execution history and code base features.
+\begin{definition} \textbf{(Test Case Feature Records).} Each test case has two feature records: execution history and code base features.
 Execution history of a test case at cycle $c_i$ is defined as a tuple $<v,e,h, a>$, where $v$ shows the execution verdict of the test case at cycle $c_i$, $e$ represents the execution time of the test case at cycle $c_i$, $h$ is a sequence of verdicts that shows the test case verdicts at prior cycles, i.e., $c_j, 1<j \leq i-1 $, and $a$ represents the test age capturing when the test case was first introduced.
 The execution history for each test case contains a record of executions over previous cycles.
 The execution verdict is considered either $1$ if the test case has failed, or $0$ if it has passed.
 Similar to previous work \cite{spieker2017reinforcement}, we assume the execution time ($e$) of the test case to be the average of its previous execution times.

 The accuracy of all ML techniques largely depends on the features they use.
 Solely relying on execution history, thus ignoring many relevant code-based features, such as the complexity of changes or test cases, can lead to low prioritization accuracy.
-Thus, we adopt code-based features from the literature~\cite{bertolinolearning} that are extracted using light-weight and incremental static analysis and repository mining techniques, and are thus applicable in a CI context.
-Example of such features are code complexity metrics that are calculated, for each test case, based on the source code classes that are exercised by the test case.
+Thus, we adopt code-based features from the literature~\cite{bertolinolearning} that are extracted using light-weight and incremental static analysis and repository mining techniques, and are thus applicable in a CI context. \TR{R3.3}{Code-based features such as Line of Code (LoC) are relevant predictors of test case execution time and failure occurrences.
+For instance, if tests t1 and t2 target source files f1 and f2 respectively, and f1 has more LoC, then the execution of t1 is likely to take longer than that of t2, because t1 targets a more complex source file.
+We can make a similar argument about the probability of failure.}

+\TR{R2.3, R3.3}{ Table~\ref{tab:metrics} lists the code-based features calculated for each test case, based on the source code classes that are exercised (covered) by test execution.
+Assuming dependency and coverage data for source code classes is available, Bertolino et al.~\cite{bertolinolearning} use the following four-step process to relate code-based features to test cases and create a vector for each test case in each CI build. } {

+\begin{enumerate} \item The changed classes in the build are identified. \item All impacted files are extracted from the dependency database based on the changed classes (output of step 1). \item For each test case, a subset of impacted classes (output of step 2) covered by its execution are identified. \item For each test case, code-based features are calculated based on covered classes (output of step 3).
+When a test case covers more than one file, the features are calculated based on all of the covered classes by adding their values. \end{enumerate}